-You will produce a thesis either by research or project.
-The course content draws on the link between art, design and communications media, and science, engineering, computer studies and mathematics.
+And a 120 point research thesis which may contain elements of written and practical work, depending on the topic you are studying.
 The thesis may be based on your own proposals or related to ongoing research projects within the university or industry.

 Click here to view programme structure and paper outlines.

 Additional course information can also be found here.

 Enrolment in papers is subject to meeting all requirements and availability of papers.